Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.

 Once inflammation is controlled (called remission), all drugs may be stopped.
 Some people remain in remission indefinitely.
 In other people, symptoms return one or more times (called a relapse).
 If relapses occur often, people may need to take an immunosuppressant indefinitely.
 Some people have to take corticosteroids for a long time.

-Immunosuppressants weaken the immune system, so the risk of developing serious infections is increased.
-Cyclophosphamide, a potent immunosuppressant, can cause bladder irritation, bloody urine, and, sometimes with long-term use, even bladder cancer.
+Immunosuppressants weaken the immune system, so the risk of developing serious infections and other side effects is increased.
+For example, cyclophosphamide, a potent immunosuppressant, can cause bladder irritation, bloody urine, and, sometimes with long-term use, even bladder cancer.
 If cyclophosphamide is given by vein (intravenously), the drug mesna, which chemically counteracts some toxic effects of cyclophosphamide on the bladder, is also given.
 A complete blood count is done frequently, sometimes as often as once a week, for people who take potent immunosuppressants.
 Immunosuppressants may cause the number of blood cells to decrease.

 People should learn as much as they can about their disorder so that they can report any major symptoms to their doctor promptly.
 Learning about the side effects of the drugs being used is also important.
 People, even when in remission, should keep in touch with their doctor because how long remission will last cannot be predicted.